Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 $ rbw users
 ```

-If there is more that 25 users, the result is paginated. use the option **--max** to display up to 1000 results or the option **--p** to display a specific page
+If there is more that 25 instances, the result is paginated. use the option **--limit** to display up to 1000 results per page and the option **--page** to display a specific page

 ```bash
 $ rbw users --page 4